kbarre123/Arduino/nodejs_plotly/README.md

 ### Johnny-Five

 `npm install johnny-five`.
-Also, check out this [issue](https://github.com/rwaldron/johnny-five/issues/285) regarding using multiple DS18B20 sensors.
-It doesn't seem to be resolved, but I'm moving forward and will hopefully figure out something.
+See `node_modules/johnny-five/eg/temperature-dual-ds18b20.js` for a basic program to get started.

 ### Plotly